fusionpbx/fusionpbx-docs/source/features/features.rst

 `Ring Groups`_
 -------------------

-Make one extension ring several extensions.
+Make one extension ring several extensions and an option to receive emails on missed calls.

 `Time Conditions`_
 --------------------